BenLauwens/ThinkJulia.jl/docs/src/chap02.md

 - Operators with the same precedence are evaluated from left to right (except exponentiation).
 So in the expression `degrees / 2 * π`, the division happens first and the result is multiplied by `π`.
 To divide by ``2\pi``, you can use parentheses or write `degrees / 2 / π`.

 I don’t work very hard to remember the precedence of operators.
 If I can’t tell by looking at the expression, I use parentheses to make it obvious.

-Unicode characters that can be entered via tab completion of LaTeX-like abbreviations in the Julia REPL.

 ## String operations